 Meanwhile, proprietors say Meze Meze will serve up: “actual Turkish and Persian Ocakbasi in Glasgow’s West End”, while a brief blurb at the eating place’s internet site adds: “Feasting our eyes is the primary pleasure of an excellent meal.
 Here at Meze Meze, meals are a critical part of our way of life.
-Our recipes are treated like the circle of relatives heirlooms; they all emphasize the method, staying power, and love required to create the precise stability of flavors and textures.
-“Each and each dish has a bit piece of history, making our meals something to savor and respect in our restaurant or at home.
+Our recipes are treated like the circle of relatives’ heirlooms; they all emphasize the method, staying power, and love required to create the precise stability of flavors and textures.
+“Each dish has a bit of history, making our meals something to savor and respect in our restaurant or at home.

 1. Kebaps